Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 - Young trees: Enhanced protection for recently planted specimens

-1. Northern Beaches Residential Development
+1. Coastal Residential Development

 - Key factors: Early arborist involvement and contractor education